 Article I – Name and Purpose

 Section 1.
-The Post existing under these Bylaws is to be known as Rathdrum Post 154 American Legion Department of Idaho.
+The Post existing under these Bylaws is to be known as Manuel Schneidmiller Post 154, Inc. American Legion Department of Idaho.

 Section 2.
 The nature and purpose of the Post shall be to promote the principles and policies as set forth in the foregoing preamble, and the National and Department Constitutions of the American Legion.

 Section 1.
 The Post officers govern at the pleasure of, and with the consent of the general membership of this Post.
 The Commander, as Chief Executive Officer (CEO) of the Post, shall preside at all Post Member meetings.
 The Commander, as chairperson of the Executive Committee, has, with committee approval, supervision over all Post activities under the jurisdiction of the Executive Committee.

 Section 2.
 The government and management of the Post are entrusted to the Post Commander and to a committee of members, to be known as the Post Executive Committee.

 Section 3.
 The Post Executive Committee shall supervise the administrative affairs of the Post except as may be otherwise provided in the Bylaws.

 Section 4.
 All employees of the Post shall be hired and maintained on the payroll in accordance with the wage and hour laws of the United States of America and the State of Idaho.

 Section 1.
 Separate from the officers of the Post, the Post Executive Committee shall consist of three (3) members elected from the Post membership and will be known as a committeeperson and together with the officers of this Post shall be elected during annual elections on the 4th Wednesday of April, and take office at the next following monthly meeting, after the election.
 The procedure for electing a committeeperson shall be the same as set out in Article XIII Section 1 for Post Officers.
 The immediate past Commander shall automatically become a member of this committee with voice but no vote.